 Upon graduation, you can qualify to apply for medical assisting front and back office, clinical phlebotomist, clinic massage therapist, medical health information technician, medical biller, medical coder, medical records clerk.
-Clinical phlebotomist means you work under the immediate supervision of a physician.
+A clinical phlebotomist means you work under the immediate supervision of a physician which is different from a licensed phlebotomist which allows you to work with lower level of supervision.
+For more about phlebotomy licensure, please see further down the catalog for more information under Phlebotomy Technician Training program.